antstorm/proposals/ruby/phase-1.md

 ## Overview

-Principles:
+The Ruby SDK will be implemented on top of the [SDK Core](https://github.com/temporalio/sdk-core).
+The exact bridging mechanism will decided later as there are different alternatives.

+### Goals

-* Quickest path to a working setup (without sacrificing configurability)
+- Quickest path to a working setup
-* Convention over configuration
+- Convention over configuration
+- Avoid sacrificing configurability of a complex setup
-* Minimise external dependencies (gems)
+- Minimise external dependencies (gems)

-Non-goals:
+- Local and end-to-end testability of workflows

+### Non-goals

-* Replicate the interface of other SDKs
+- Replicate the interface of other SDKs
-* Backwards compatibility with Coinbase's Ruby SDK
+- Backwards compatibility with Coinbase's Ruby SDK

+### Tech stack && approach

+- Ruby >= 2.7 (currently oldest fully supported version)
+- Packaged as a Ruby gem (and published to [https://rubygems.org])
+- FFI or Rutie bridge into SDK Core (to be decided)

 ## An end-to-end example